-The Lindquist & Vennum Prize for Poetry is an annual regional prize, presented in partnership by Milkweed Editions and the Lindquist & Vennum Foundation.
-Established in 2011 with the aim of supporting outstanding poets from the upper Midwest and bringing their work to a national stage, the prize awards $10,000 and publication by Milkweed Editions to a poet residing in Minnesota, Iowa, North Dakota, South Dakota, or Wisconsin.
+Established in 2011 with the aim of supporting outstanding poets from the upper Midwest and bringing their work to a national stage, the Lindquist & Vennum Prize for Poetry awards $10,000 and publication by Milkweed Editions to a poet residing in Minnesota, Iowa, North Dakota, South Dakota, or Wisconsin.
 Selected from a small number of finalists by an independent judge, the prizewinning poet will also receive a standard royalty contract, national distribution, and a comprehensive marketing and publicity campaign.

-- Submittors must currently reside in North Dakota, South Dakota, or Wisconsin.
+- The poet must currently reside in Minnesota, Iowa, North Dakota, South Dakota, or Wisconsin.

 - We aim to ensure an ethical contest.
 Poets should refrain from entering the contest if their relationship to the judge in a given year constitutes a conflict of interest.
 Milkweed Editions reserves the right to disqualify any entries deemed to jeopardize the integrity of the contest.
-Similarly, poets published by Milkweed Editions within the preceeding two years are not eligible to enter, and the submitted manuscript cannot be currently under consideration for publication by Milkweed Editions.
+Similarly, poets published by Milkweed Editions within the preceding two years are not eligible to enter.
 Submissions will not be accepted from employees of Lindquist & Vennum, The Minneapolis Foundation, Milkweed Editions, or their families or relations.

-- MANUSCRIPT: Poets may submit one complete, book-length collection of poetry.
+- MANUSCRIPT FORMATTING: Submissions will be reviewed anonymously.
 No identifying information may appear on the pages of the manuscript.
 Do not include an acknowledgments page.
 If the author's name appears within the body of the text, please omit it, black it out, or use a pseudonym (this may be changed and an acknowledgments page can be added if the manuscript is selected for publication).
-Please include a title page (with the author's name omitted) and table of contents.
+Please include a title page (with the author's name omitted) and a table of contents.
 Pages must be numbered.

 Tula: a ruined Toltec capital; a Russian city known for its accordions; Tagalog for “poem.”
 Inspired by the experiences of the second-generation immigrant who does not fully acquire the language of his parents, the winner of the 2016...